Visiting The Former Ford Factory: Remembering Singapore’s Wartime Past

 Post War

-Another spot that may get overlooked on a visit to the Former Ford Factory is an outdoor garden to the side of the building.
-Here, you can view plants such as sweet potatoes and papayas which were many people turned to for sustenance during the occupation.
+Here, you can view plants such as sweet potatoes and bananas, which many people turned to for sustenance during the occupation.

 There is also a water pump which also provides a glimpse at what it must have been like during those years and a railway crossing light which memorialises the factory’s link to the nearby Bukit Timah railway line and those who died constructing the Thailand-Burma Death Railway.